iamitshri/cka-ckad-k8s-notes/cka/command-list.md

+### Draining node does not work on pod not part of replicaset
+`k drain node01 --ignore-deamonsets`
+If pod is not part of a replicaset.
+The drain command will not work in this case.
+To forcefully drain the node we now have to use the --force flag.

 ### note on self healing apps

 Kubernetes supports self-healing applications through ReplicaSets and Replication Controllers.
 The replication controller helps in ensuring that a POD is re-created automatically when the application within the POD crashes.
 It helps in ensuring enough replicas of the application are running at all times.